lkesteloot/trs80/packages/trs80-tool/README.md

 The output format depends on the type of archive.
 Cassette files show baud rates, whereas floppy disks show creation date and type of file.

+## `info`

+The `info` command takes a list of filenames and displays a one-line description of the contents of the file, such as its type (system program, Basic program) and, if known, the embedded filename.

+    % trs80-tool info in1.cmd in2.bas in3.cas in4.wav

 ## `convert`

 The `convert` command converts a list of input files to an output file or